 ICJI strongly recommends programs that are evidence based or considered to be promising practices.
-The selected program may be altered to meet requirements of the applicant, but fidelity should be maintained as closely as possible.
-More information regarding rated programs and practices, as well as examples of model programs may be found here or here.
+The selected program may be altered to meet the requirements of the applicant, but fidelity should be maintained as closely as possible.
+Examples of model programs may be found here in the Grants Process Workgroup Report and the Behavioral Health Report.